 If the insurer covers their health issue, they can get treatment at a private facility.
 The location of which will depend on the hospital network listed on the policy.
 The insurer will then cover the medical bills.

 The process for making a successful claim depends on the health insurer you take out a policy with.
-Employees can find this information within policy documents.
+Employees can find this information within their policy documents.

-Your employees may have access to:
+For example, your employees may have access to:

 AXA offers unlimited access to GP appointments and up to 40% off gym memberships.
 Bupa has a menopause hotline, which supports women.
 It also offers family mental health support, so parents can get care for their children.